top of page

 Director’s Statement

-As a former university teacher, I relate to how Carrie LaPierre, a middle school teacher, uses Elizabeth Johnson Jr’s story to teaches her students that by taking action to clear Elizabeth of her conviction, we can all make a difference.
+As a former university teacher, I relate to how Carrie LaPierre, a middle school teacher, uses Elizabeth Johnson Jr.’s story to teach her students that by taking action to clear Elizabeth of her conviction, we can all make a difference.

-330 years after the Salem Witch Trials, Carrie LaPierre, her 8th grade students and the last convicted witch, will teach all of us much needed lessons about humanity, community, and spirituality. ese lessons will take us beyond the Salem Witch Trials to contemporary “witch hunts” as THE LAST WITCH will embark on a social impact campaign against bullying in schools and social media that all of us can relate to.
-I look forward to it.
+330 years after the Salem Witch Trials came to an end, Carrie, her students, and the last convicted witch together teach us all much-needed lessons about humanity, community, and spirituality.
+These lessons will take us beyond the Salem Witch Trials to contemporary “witch hunts,” as THE LAST WITCH embarks on a social impact campaign in support of civic education and participation—to encourage all of us to understand and engage in democracy.

 Annika Hylmö, Ph.D.